-Due to the ongoing development of the Andermatt project and the financial risks going along with it, management reconsidered the recoverability of the Group's significant items of property, plant and equipment, which are included in the consolidated statement of financial position at 31 December 2015 at CHF 189,677,532 (31 December 2014: CHF 181,762,879).
+Due to the ongoing development of the Andermatt project and the financial risks going along with it, management reconsidered the recoverability of the Group's significant items of property, plant and equipment, which are included in the consolidated statement of financial position at 31 December 2016 at CHF 249,299,596 (31 December 2015: CHF 189,677,532).

+In 2016, there were no impairment losses.
 In 2015, a total of CHF 5.2 million of property under construction in relation to the construction of the second hotel were impaired due to renegotiations with joint venture partners.
 Other than that, impairment tests did not result in any further impairment losses.
-In 2014 there were no such impairment losses.